On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Local stabilities of transversely p -K ahler foliations

 We split the proof of Theorem \ref{FOLiation Pkahler} in four steps. \begin{step} {\rm\textbf{Integrable Beltrami differentials, Kuranishi family: foliated version.}}\end{step}

 We first briefly introduce the main results obtained in \cite{EKAN89}, which is of great significance in our proof.

 With the same setting as in Theorem \ref{FOLiation Pkahler}, El Kacimi Alaoui--M. Nicolau proved the existence of \emph{versal space} (also called \emph{Kuranishi space}) for deformations mimicking the construction of the Kuranishi space presented in \cite{Ku64}, and the universal property of the versal space was strengthened in \cite{Gb92}.
-As a result, one can get a family, denoted by for the Kuranishi family, satisfying the equation
+As a result, one can get a family, denoted by $\phi(t)\in A^{0,1}(M/\mc F,\mc N\mc F^{1,0})$ for the Kuranishi family, satisfying the equation

 on some analytic set and determining the transversely holomorphic structure on $(M,\mc F_t)$.
 Hence, this construction and $\phi(t)$ will play the same roles as the Kuranishi's completeness theorem (introduced in Section \ref{subsection-Kuranishi family}) and the integrable Beltrami differentials $\v(t)$, respectively.
-Let $z^1,\cdots,z^r$ and $\zeta^1,\cdots,\zeta^r$ be the transverse holomorphic coordinates on $\mc F_0$ and $\mc F_t$, respectively.
-Then $\phi(t)$ can be defined by